soggychips/TwitchPlaysDreams/readme.md

         'length': <float>
     }

-where floats can be from -1.0 to 1.0, and amount can be from 0.0 to 1.0
+where `amount` floats can be from -1.0 to 1.0, and `length` floats can be from 0.0 to 1.0

 <h4> Taps </h4>